mszczygiel/aws-gateway-lb/README.md

   - permissive egress on all instances

 ## Virtual appliance
 Source code of the virtual appliance can be found in the `censor` directory.
-The application listens on raw packets and inspects GENEVE traffic.
+The application captures raw packets and inspects GENEVE traffic.
 Packets are modified (replace "weakly typed" with "strongly typed"), dropped (if payload contains "drop me") or forwarded unmodified (in other cases)

 ## Prerequisites
 - [Terraform](https://www.terraform.io/) and [tfswitch](https://tfswitch.warrensbox.com/)
 - AWS access configured
 - [go](https://go.dev) (version at least 1.17)
-- public SSH key in under `~/.ssh/id_rsa.pub`
+- public SSH key under `~/.ssh/id_rsa.pub`
 - environment variable `TF_STATE_BUCKET` with name of the S3 bucket where terraform state will be stored

 ## How to run